 “For full dress, gold mounted rimless pince-nez are refinement itself and absolutely correct.”
 Antic Hay, 1923

-Glasses in the 1920s continued to favor the round spectacle or the pince-nez style.
-The later design were round, octagon or oval framed or rimless glasses that pinched the bridge of the nose instead of looping over the temple and ears.
-These were usually worn by older men who were used to wearing the style.
-Indeed, even president Coolidge in 1927 replaced his old black-rimmed spectacles in favor of the pince-nez with gold nosepiece and a long black cord handing down one side.
+Glasses in the 1920s continued to favor the round spectacle (with later shapes including octagon and oval) or the pince-nez style — rimless glasses that pinched the bridge of the nose instead of looping over the temple and ears.
+Pince-nez glasses were usually worn by older men who were used to the style but took off as a popular style.
+Indeed, 1927 even had President Coolidge replace his old black-rimmed spectacles in favor of the pince-nez with a gold nosepiece and a long black cord handing down one side.

-There were guidelines for choosing a pair of glasses based on one’s face.
-Choose wine or gold frames for elderly white persons, dark rims for large faces, light frames for small faces, low-set glasses for tall people and high-set glasses for short people.
+There were guidelines for choosing a pair of glasses based on one’s face and features.
+Elderly white persons chose wine or gold frames, dark rims were best for large faces, light frames for small faces, low-set glasses for tall people and high-set glasses for short people.

-Library frame glasses were rimless round glasses with a metal frame that was once popular in the Victorian era.
-They re-appeared in the early 20s as a subtle style of glasses suitable for those who had to wear them but didn’t want to look silly in the shell styles.
-Businessmen favored the library frame.
-The round glass was large for maximum visibility.
+Library frame glasses were rimless round glasses with a metal frame.
+They were popular in the Victorian Era, and made a reappearance in the early 20s as a subtle style of glasses suitable for those who had to wear them but didn’t want to look silly in the shell styles.
+Businessmen favored the library frame, as the round lens was large for maximum visibility.

-Advances in plastics and tortoiseshell manufacturing increased the use of such glasses.
+Advances in plastics and tortoiseshell manufacturing increased the use of glasses.
 They were favored by women and men for daily use reading at home or dressing in sportier clothing.
-The thicker the frame the more sporty it looked.
-Thin round frame glasses were more ladylike and less obstructive of vision.
+The thicker the frame, the more sporty it looked — thin round frame glasses were seen as more ladylike and less obstructive of vision.
 Some frames had matching earpieces while other had nickel metal earpieces.
 “For a semi-evening dress, shell rims with gold earpieces and gold nose-bride. ” Antic Hay, 1923

-Xylonite was another synthetic early plastic that formed dark-rimmed glasses in the same styles as the tortoiseshell.
-Black was the most popular colors with deep shades of brown as an alternative.
+Xylonite was a synthetic early plastic that formed dark-rimmed glasses in the same styles as the tortoiseshell.
+Black was the most popular color, with deep shades of brown as an alternative.
 Comedian Harold Lloyd wore his dark-rimmed glasses as part of his “look.”
-Xylonite could also be used in thin frame spectacles and was consequently a cheaper option for the lower classes.
-Thin frames were mostly round or octagon shaped.
+Xylonite could also be used in thin frame spectacles, which was consequently a cheaper option for the lower classes.
+These thin frames were mostly round or octagon shaped.

-Vintage round glasses in heavy tortoiseshell frames with large clear lenses was the signature style of the decade.
+Vintage round glasses in heavy tortoiseshell frames with large clear lenses were the signature style of the decade.
 The bridge rounded over the node with the arms protruding out of the center of the frame.
-The nose piece could also be lined in cork for more comfort.
+The nose piece could be lined in cork for more comfort.

 “A fashionable youth must now have his face carefully, plaster his hair back, leave of his hat, and protect his eyes with two aggressive lenses like automobile lamps- such is a synthetic portrait of the Americanized European.”
 Le Temps, quote in Literary Digest, June 1925

-Crookes glass was developed by Sir William Crookes and sold by Bausch and Lomb.
-It was a special kind of sunglass available in light, medium and dark tints.
-They caught on quickly as a sporty shade for summer days light but also promoted as winter wearable “to relieve the eyes from the glare of indoor lighting during the dull afternoons and long evenings of the winter season.”
+Crookes Sunglasses were developed by Sir William Crookes and sold by Bausch and Lomb, with special lenses available in light, medium and dark tints.
+They caught on quickly as a sporty set of shades for summer days, but were also promoted as winter wearable “to relieve the eyes from the glare of indoor lighting during the dull afternoons and long evenings of the winter season.”

-In 1927 Baush and Lob enthusiastically concluded “there is hope that in the not too far distant future it may be possible to make glasses stylish and to sell them as jewelry.
+In 1927, Bausch and Lomb enthusiastically concluded “there is hope that in the not too far distant future it may be possible to make glasses stylish and to sell them as jewelry.
 That is what we have got to come to.”

 1920s Vintage Glasses and Sunglasses